ep2247/PUI2017_ep2247/HW2_ep2247/README.md

 Assignment 3:

-I recieved help from Dana Chermesh for finding a dataset to use.
+I recieved help from Dana Chermesh for finding/selecting a dataset to use on CUSP Urban Profiler.